abhinav3254/webflux/readme.md

 In r2dbc we don't have any @OneToOne mapping and other complex queries, instead here we use sql queries for complex relationship.

+FLATMAP -
+If we have mono inside mono then we can use flatmap.